 I am delighted to take this opportunity to introduce you to London Studio Centre.

-London Studio Centre celebrates its 40th birthday in 2018.
+London Studio Centre celebrated its 40th birthday in 2018.
 The college has an outstanding international reputation for providing dance training in a wide variety of disciplines, enabling our students to become versatile and valuable members of the theatrical profession.
 Each department is, in its own right, a centre of excellence where students can train to a high professional standard.
 The Theatre Dance Course at London Studio Centre not only offers a thorough training in the skills required for a career in the professional theatre, but also provides the option for students to gain internationally recognised qualifications.

 Our unique and successful programme is constantly under review and enables students to follow a broad-based training, specialising in their chosen field for their final year.
 We seek to preserve and nourish the individuality and creative spirit of each of our students, encouraging them to develop as performers and to accelerate their individual progress.